Office: TMH 223

 M.A. - Johns Hopkins University

 B.A. - Brown University

-Early America and the Atlantic World, Women and Gender, Legal History, Economic History
+Early North America and the Atlantic World, Women and Gender, Legal History, Economic History

-Damiano has previously published articles on female administrators of estates and on collaborations between male and female financial agents.
+Damiano’s current project investigates interactions between officers of the law and laypeople, both free and enslaved, in early American cities.
+She has also previously published articles on spouses’ handling of finances during the American Revolution, collaborations between male and female financial agents, and female administrators of estates.
 In the Spring of 2016, she was a Program in Early American Economy and Society (PEAES) postdoctoral fellow at the Library Company of Philadelphia.
 Her research has also received support from organizations and institutions including the American Historical Association, the American Society for Legal History, and the McNeil Center for Early American Studies.

-Damiano teaches courses on early America, the Atlantic world, law and society, capitalism and economic culture, and American women’s and gender history.
+Damiano teaches undergraduate and graduate courses on early America, the Atlantic world, law and society, capitalism and economic culture, and American women’s and gender history.
 Prior to arriving at Texas State University, she taught courses at Johns Hopkins University and University of Maryland, Baltimore County.

 “Writing Women’s History through the Revolution: Family Finances, Letter Writing, and Conceptions of Marriage,” William and Mary Quarterly 74, no. 4 (October 2017): 697-728.

 “Agents at Home: Wives, Lawyers, and Financial Competence in Eighteenth-Century New England Port Cities,” Early American Studies 13, no. 4 (Fall 2015): 808-835.

 “‘To Well and Truly Administer’: Female Administrators and Estate Settlement in Newport, Rhode Island, 1730-1776,” New England Quarterly 86, no. 1 (March 2013): 89-124.